 12. Missing resume: Make sure that you enclose all of the materials that you refer to in your cover letter.
 On numerous occasions, employers receive letters with no resumes.
 Writing samples have been promised but not delivered.
 Not only is this a disappointment, but a fatal oversight.
 No employer is going to take the time to remind you of your mistake; (s)he has already moved on to the next application.

 13. Personal information: Do not include your age, weight, height, marital status, race, religion, or any other personal information unless you feel that it directly pertains to the position that you are seeking.
 When in doubt, omit it.

 14. Choice of pronouns: Your cover letter necessarily requires a thorough discussion of your qualifications.
 Use the first person ("I") voice.

 15. Gimmicks: Gimmicks such as sending a home video or a singing telegram to replace the conventional cover letter may seem attractive.
 No matter how creative these ideas may sound, the majority of employers will be more impressed with a simple, well-crafted letter.

 16. Typographical errors: It is easy to make mistakes in your letters, particularly when you are writing many in succession.
 But it is also easy for a hiring manager to reject any cover letter that contains errors, even those that seem minor at first glance.
 Here are a few common technical mistakes to watch out for when proofreading your letter:

 the hiring contact's name or title in the address, greeting or on the

 17. Messy corrections: Your cover letter should contain all pertinent information.
 If, for any reason, you forget to communicate something to your addressee, retype the letter.
-Including a supplementary note, either typed or handwritten, will be viewed as unprofessional or lazy.
+Do not include a supplementary note, which will be viewed as unprofessional or lazy.

 18. Omitted signature: Don't forget to personalize your letter by signing your name at the end.
 Use conservative script and either blue or black ink.